Notalib/LYT/doc/test-script.md

     - 1: Log on using correct username + password

-    - 2: Log on using correct username + incorrect password without illegal characters
+    - 2: Log on using correct username + incorrect password

-    - 3: Log on using incorrect username without illegal characters + correct password
+    - 3: Log on using incorrect username + correct password

-    - 4: Log on with non-UTF8-username

-    - 5: Log on with non-UTF8-password

-    - 6: Log on correctly, close tab, open it again.
-Still logged in?
+    - 4: Log on correctly, close tab, open it again.
+Check, that you are still logged in.

-    - 7: Log on another device, then log off.
-Still logged on in first session?
+    - 5: Log on another device, then log off.
+Check, that you are still logged on in first session

-    - 8: Log on correctly, log off, close tab, return to page.
-Still logged off?
+    - 6: Log on correctly, log off, close tab, return to page.
+Check, that you are logged off.

-    - 9: Log on with 'guest/anypassword', check that you can play the books on the shelf, use the search engine, but only play the freely available books in the database.
+    - 7: Log on with 'guest/anypassword', check that you can play the books on the shelf, use the search engine, but only play the freely available books in the database.

-    - 10: Log on as guest, log off, then log on as normal user.
-Check your profile: are you registered as the right user.
+    - 8: Log on as guest, log off, then log on as normal user.
+Check your profile: are you registered as the right user?

-    - 11: Log on a normal user, then log off and log on as another normal user.
+    - 9: Log on a normal user, then log off and log on as another normal user.
+Check your profile: are you registered as the right user?
-      Repeat above profile check.

 Searching and adding books:

     - 1: Write 'Harry Potter' in the search field.
 Find all available Potter books?
+         (The available HP books are the following:
+         Harry Potter and the Chamber of Secrets, Harry Potter and the Prisoner of Azkaban, Harry Potter and the Goblet of Fire,
+         Harry Potter and the Order of the Phoenix, Harry Potter and the Half-Blood Prince,
+         Harry Potter and the Deathly Hallows.

     - 2: Write 'krimi' in the search field.
-Check, that you only get crime fiction.
+Check, that you only get crime fiction - i.e. that you don't get any academic books on crime or similar.

     - 3: Write 'krimi Larsson' in the search field.
 Check, that you only get crime fiction involving the name Larsson.

-    - 4: Find book without text and add it
+    - 4: Find a book (type doesn't matter) and add it

-    - 5: Find book with text and add it

-    - 6: Find comic book and add it

-    - 7: Find non-Danish book and add it

-    - 8: Log out, close tab, open again and log in.
+    - 5: Log out, close tab, open again and log in.
 All books still there?

-    - 9: Remove a book, repeat above.
+    - 6: Remove a book, repeat above.
 Is the removal registered on return?

-    - 10: Log in on another device, keeping current session open as well.
+    - 7: Log in on another device, keeping current session open as well.
 Add a book on the other device.
 Are the changes registered both places?

-    - 11: Do a search, click one of the books and then click the browsers back button.
+    - 8: Do a search, click one of the books and then click the browser's back button.
 Does it display the last search result?
 Repeat using the applications back to search results - button.